How To Buy Bitcoin Canada (BTC)

 It’s important not to make the common mistake and buy Bitcoin before you find a proper wallet to store them in.
 The Bitcoin wallet doesn’t actually hold your coins, as they’re intangible and virtual, but stores your private key, an encrypted address that gives you access to your Bitcoin balance.

-On the other hand, if you are looking for a long-term storage solution, the most secure wallet is the hardware Bitcoin wallet.
+On the other hand, for a long-term storage solution, the most secure wallet is the hardware Bitcoin wallet.
 These are often referred to as cold storage wallets, this is a device that looks like a USB stick and stores your private key offline, minimizing the chances of hacking attacks and malware.
 When you activate the device, you also get a recovery phrase in case you lose the wallet.

 Other Places To Buy Digital Assets